yaobinyang/Shape-sensing-matlab-code/README.md

 ---
 Run nervesesens.m in matlab to see an example of using this code.

+Watch the Shape Sensing Short Video on YouTube by clicking the video below.

 [![Watch the Shape Sensing Short Video on YouTube](https://i.ytimg.com/vi/V-f6sZhzwOA/oar2.jpg)](https://www.youtube.com/shorts/V-f6sZhzwOA)